portworx/px-docs/scheduler/kubernetes/elasticstack-kibana-k8s.md

 ### Install Elasticsearch cluster
 In this section we will create an ES cluster with
--	3 master nodes using a Kubernetes Statefulset backed by PX.
+-	3 master nodes using a Kubernetes `Deployment`
--	3 data nodes and using a Kubernetes Replication Controller.
+-	3 data nodes using a Kubernetes `Statefulset` backed by Portworx volumes
--	2 coordinating node using a Kubernetes Replication Controller.
+-	2 client node using a Kubernetes `Deployment`

 Create ```es-master-svc.yaml``` with the following content